sampsyo/cs6120/content/blog/2019-10-23-posh/index.md

 Naturally, software developers, compiler writers, and hardware architects all began to wonder: _"Can we somehow use these extra cores to speed up sequential, non-parallelizable workloads?"_
-One proposed technique to answer this question is "Thread-Level Speculation" (TLS).
+One proposed technique to answer this question is _Thread-Level Speculation_ (TLS).
 TLS allows software to run portions of a sequential program in parallel while retaining the original sequential semantics.
-The key idea is that special hardware support will detect when any of these parallel tasks have misbehaved; in that case, the hardware will rollback or otherwise hide the behavior of such "speculative tasks."
+The key idea is that special hardware support will detect when any of these parallel tasks misbehave and either rollback the effects of such "speculative tasks" or hide the "bad" behavior form other tasks somehow.

 In general, choosing where to insert these tasks so that they are likely to succeed and actually provide speedup over serial execution is a difficult problem.